Bursitis

 If a bursa becomes inflamed, more fluid will build up inside it than usual.
 Doctors call this effusion.
 This leads to swelling that you can feel and see from the outside – especially if the inflamed bursa is right under the skin.

 The swollen area hurts when resting, but is especially painful when moved or when pressure is put on it from the outside.
-It sometimes looks red and feel warm too.
+It may also feel warm and turn red.
+The darker your skin is, the harder it is to see this redness.
 You may also develop a fever and generally feel unwell.

 Causes and risk factors

 Bursae often become inflamed if they are injured by a heavy blow – for example during a fall – or if they are irritated by too much friction or pressure.
 For this reason, some jobs are associated with a higher risk of bursitis.
 Tile installers are a typical example: Their work often involves kneeling on hard floors, so it’s not unusual for them to develop kneecap bursitis.
-Other high-risk occupations include cleaners, carpenters, roofers and gardeners.
+Other jobs that have a higher risk of bursitis include cleaning staff, as well as professionals in carpentry, construction, and landscaping.
 Working for a long time at a computer or doing some types of sports such as volleyball may also make bursitis more likely.

 Sometimes inflammatory diseases such as rheumatoid arthritis and gout spread to the bursae as well, causing bursitis.